(Originally written in March 2017)

 History of Stevenage FC

-First, there was Stevenage Town, which formed in 1889 to 1969, when it went broke.
+First, there was Stevenage Town, which existed from 1889 to 1969, when it went broke.
 It was replaced by Stevenage Athletic, which went bust in 1976.
 Then came the current club, Stevenage Borough FC, which almost died again in 2009 but was saved — and dropped “Borough” from its name.
 So we are talking about a club on the fringes.

 They toiled around in the lower reaches of the English Football Pyramid until the mid-90s, then made the Conference and stayed there until 2010.
 (It was during this time, in the 1997-98 season, that they ran into Newcastle in the FA Cup.
 Since then, they have bounced back and forth between League One and League Two, with a highlight being 2011-12, when they made the Fifth Round (of 16) in the Cup, held Tottenham at home, and lost a replay at White Hart Lane.

-When I came to see them, they were in League Two but on a great run of form and with an eye on the playoff positions.
+When I came to see them in 2017, they were in League Two but on a great run of form and with an eye on the playoff positions.

 I came in on the train from Norwich, where I had seen the thrilling East Anglian Derby two days before, then spent a day wandering that magical medieval city.
 I had long since come to realize, mostly from the chuckles and bewilderment of the people I met in Norfolk, that Stevenage was not really the wooded country hamlet I had dreamed of, and going to a Tuesday night League Two game there after the adventures in East Anglia was going to be something of a letdown.